nishedcob/nux-utils/README.md

 `dd` is one of my favorite utilities in part because it is so versatile in what you can use it to do.

 ### DD with Progress Bar (ddpv)
 In my community, I am considered to be everyone's local "Linux Expert", so when people do decide that they want to give Linux a try, often they come to me so that I will prepare them a live USB stick using a live hybrid iso. `dd` is classically the solution when it comes to burning a live USB and by far what I prefer to use, however, its lack of any indication of progress I found to be troubling, especially given the power and potential behind `dd`.
-The people I burn USB Sticks for, didn't like the lack of an indication of progress either, nor did they like the standard signal based response based on `watch`/`kill` so after giving it some thought and realizing that I was already occupying a idiom-like incantation everytime I burned a USB, I decided to make it an idiom on its own, `ddpv`, the perfect union between `dd` and `pv` for showing progress whenever you decide to make a live USB stick (I imagine it could be used for other things too, like perhaps burning CDs and DVDs).
+The people I burn USB Sticks for, didn't like the lack of an indication of progress either, nor did they like the standard signal based response based on `watch`/`kill` so after giving it some thought and realizing that I was already occupying a idiom-like incantation every time I burned a USB, I decided to make it an idiom on its own, `ddpv`, the perfect union between `dd` and `pv` for showing progress whenever you decide to make a live USB stick (I imagine it could be used for other things too, like perhaps burning CDs and DVDs).

 #### Required Dependencies:
 * `dd` (for reading and placing raw file data into the pipe and should be on virtually all \*nix systems as it is a standard utility)